Semi-local string comparison: algorithmic techniques and applications

+We now consider three different monoids of integer matrices with respect to matrix distance multiplication.

-for all $i \in \bra{i_0:i_1}$, $k \in \bra{k_0:k_1}$. \end{definition} Like any multiplication of matrices over a semiring, matrix distance multiplication is associative.
-The set of all square matrices with elements in $\bra{0:\infty}$ over a given index range forms a monoid with respect to distance multiplication. {$\Id_{\odot}$: $\odot$-identity} The identity element in this monoid is the matrix
+\paragraph{Monoid of all nonnegative matrices.} {$\Id_{\odot}$: $\odot$-identity} {$O_{\odot}$: $\odot$-zero} Consider the set of all square matrices with elements in $\bra{0:+\infty}$ over a fixed index range.
+This set forms a monoid with zero with respect to distance multiplication.
+The identity and the zero element in this monoid are respectively the matrices